ZhangJingru-Ruby/ZhangJingru-Ruby.github.io/_posts/2025-05-30-week22-worklog.md

 ### ✅ Deep Reading of a Key Paper

-<sub>📌 _Subgoal-Driven Navigation in Dynamic Environments Using Attention-Based Deep Reinforcement Learning_
+📌 _Subgoal-Driven Navigation in Dynamic Environments Using Attention-Based Deep Reinforcement Learning_
-Although I wasn’t able to obtain the code, the paper is clear and complete — definitely reproducible!</sub>
+Although I wasn’t able to obtain the code, the paper is clear and complete — definitely reproducible!

----

 ### ✅ Built My Own GitHub Page 🎉